pulumi/foundational-training/module-02-pulumi-import/exercise-01-pulumi-import-cli.md

     pulumi new aws-python -y
     ```

-    Remove any resources contained in the generated program and any config in the stack file that sets the AWS region.
+    Remove any resources contained in the generated program.

 ## Importing a Single Resource from the Command Line